 The fastest tennis serve on record is held by Australian tennis player Samuel Groth, when he hit a serve reaching 263 kph/163.4 mph (Source: Guinness World Records).

-By watching the video at the top of this post, you might receive an extra understanding of the challenges tennis players go through during a match.
+The video above provides an extra understanding of the challenges tennis players go through during a match.

 *Elite athletes and skilled specialists from teams and organizations like these.
 All trademarks and logos are intellectual property and owned by the respective organizations listed, not NeuroTracker.*